osherjacobs/LabWork_Findings/SPECTEROPSCGCOMPROMISE.md

 Result: `j***********` — DA plaintext recovered.

-Alternatively submit the NTLMv1 response to ntlmv1.com for rainbow table lookup (requires account).
+Alternatively submit the NTLMv1 response to for rainbow table lookup.
+Google is your friend.
+I'm sure no OPSEC warnings are necessary if you've gotten this far.

 **Step 7 — PTH to DC**
 ```bash